manuelbl/JavaDoesUSB/README.md

-# Java Does USB: USB library for Java
+# Java Does USB: USB Library for Java

 [![javadoc](https://javadoc.io/badge2/net.codecrete.usb/java-does-usb/javadoc.svg)](https://javadoc.io/doc/net.codecrete.usb/java-does-usb)

-*Java Does USB* is a library for working with USB devices from Java.
+*Java Does USB* is a library for working with USB devices.
 It allows to query information about all conntected USB devices and to communicate with USB devices using custom / vendor specific protocols.
 (It is not intended for communication with standard types of USB devices such as mass storage devices, keyboards etc.)

 The library uses the [Foreign Function & Memory API](https://github.com/openjdk/panama-foreign) to access native APIs of the underlying operating system.
 It only uses Java code and does not need JNI or any native third-party library.

-The Foreign Function & Memory API (aka as project Panama) is in preview and will be introduced in a future Java version.
-Currently, it can be tested with Java 19 Early Access (with preview features enabled).
+The *Foreign Function & Memory API* (aka as project Panama) is in preview and will be introduced in a future Java version.
+Currently, it can be tested with Java 19 (with preview features enabled).

-## Prerequisite

-- Java 19, preview features enabled (available at https://www.azul.com/downloads/?package=jdk)
-- Windows (x86 64-bit), macOS (x86 64-bit, ARM 64-bit) or Linux 64 bit (x86 64-bit, ARM 64-bit)

-It has been tested with Azul Zulu 19.0.77 EA 34.

 ## Features

-### Implemented

 - Single API for all operating systems (similar to WebUSB API)
 - Enumeration of USB devices